 You'll use special equipment to take raw ingredients and make concrete to product specifications.
 Then you'll deliver it to where it's needed.
 You'll have strong technical knowledge and will work directly with clients and other tradespeople.

 You'll use concrete to lay foundations and create large structures like high-rise buildings, shopping centres, stadiums and bridges.
 You could also install precast concrete products.
 Concrete construction specialists are the builders of the concrete world.

 The BCITO manages apprenticeships for aspiring concrete professionals.
 In your apprenticeship you will be working towards one of the following qualifications:

-- National Certificate in Precast Concrete Level 3
+- New Zealand Certificate in Concrete Construction Skills - Precast Concrete Manufacture - Level 3

-- National Certificate in Concrete Production Level 3
+- New Zealand Certificate in Concrete Construction Skills - Onsite Concrete Operations - Level 3

 - National Certificate in Concrete Construction Level 4